usnistgov/blossom-chaincode/README.md

 `public static final String ADMINMSP = "m-A1B2C3D4E5F6G6H7I8J9KALBMCND";`

+Use the following command to find the files using the command line:

+`grep -r 'public static final String ADMINMSP' *`

 ## E2E Tests
 From `./e2e`, run `make fabirc-up` to start a local Fabric test network.
 There are two tests: